ApelTeam/health/README.md

 UI

 localhost:3000

 -> To go to the home page where users can enter details

 ------
 API

 localhost:3000/files

 -> To see all the files available in db (You will get it in form of array)

 localhost:3000/files/<filename>

 -> To get the details of the specific file in the db (You will get it in form of object)

 locahost:3000/image/<filename>

 --> To see the image (You will get to see the image)

+locahost:3000/users

+--> To see all the users who have filled the form (You will get it in form of array)